ebenky/Azure-Roadmap/README.md

 # Azure-Roadmap
+A comprehensive certification route path.

-This is an Overview of the Azure resources
+This is a complete overview of the Azure resources